An LLM Compiler for Parallel Function Calling: Results

-\paragraph{Accuracy and Latency.} We report the accuracy, end-to-end latency, and speed-up values of \OURS compared to ReAct in~\tref{table:benchmark}.
+\paragraph{Accuracy and Latency.} We report the accuracy, end-to-end latency, and relative speed-up of \OURS compared to ReAct in~\tref{table:benchmark}.
 First, we observe that ReAct consistently achieves lower accuracy compared to OpenAI parallel function calling and \OURS.
-We identify two main failure modes in ReAct: (1) the tendency for redundant generation of prior function calls a point also noted in the original ReAct paper~\cite{yao2022react}; and (2) premature early stopping based on the incomplete intermediate results.
-Note that the authors of the ReAct~\cite{yao2022react} highlighted that ReAct is very rigid and expects cohesive answers at each thought-action-observation step.
-In contrast, both OpenAI parallel function calling and \OURS introduce a more flexible approach by separating the processes of reasoning and multi-function calling.
-To validate these observations, we conducted interventional experiments in which we incorporated ReAct-specific prompts into the original ReAct prompt to avoid repetitive function calls and early stopping; upon doing so, we observe less of ReAct's erroneous behavior.
-ReAct$^\dagger$ in~\tref{table:benchmark} refers to ReAct when it is modified with this ReAct-specific prompt.
-Furthermore, we observe a general accuracy improvement with ReAct$^\dagger$ as compared to the original ReAct in both HotpotQA and Movie Recommendation benchmarks.
-Nevertheless, \OURS demonstrates on-par and better accuracy than ReAct$^\dagger$ by up to 7\% for Movie Recommendation, where we observe particularly frequent early stopping even with the ReAct-specific prompts.
+We identify two main failure modes in ReAct: (1) the tendency for redundant generation of prior function calls, a point also noted in the original ReAct paper~\cite{yao2022react}; and (2) premature early stopping based on the incomplete intermediate results.
+In Appendix~\ref{subsec:accuracy_analysis}, we offer a detailed analysis demonstrating how these two prevalent failure cases significantly hurt ReAct's accuracy, and how they can be resolved with \OURS, leading to an accuracy enhancement of up to 7 -- 8\%.
+Furthermore, we have conducted interventional experiments in which we incorporated ReAct-specific prompts to avoid repetitive function calls and early stopping.
+ReAct$^\dagger$ in~\tref{table:benchmark} refers to ReAct \textit{with} this ReAct-specific prompt.
+The ReAct-specific prompt yields a general accuracy improvement with ReAct$^\dagger$ as compared to the original ReAct.
+Nevertheless, \OURS still demonstrates on-par and better accuracy than ReAct$^\dagger$, as such prompting does not serve as a perfect solution to completely avoiding the erroneous behavior of ReAct.